marcelpetersen/mobil/_posts/2019-07-08-wunder-mobility-brand-film.md

 ---
 layout: simple-article
 category: News
-title: The Wunder Mobility Brand Film
+title: The Wunder Mobility Brand Film [Video]
 publish_date: 2019-06-04T09:00:00.000+00:00
 featured_image: "/uploads/2019/07/10/brandfilm.png"
 excerpt: Watch our brand film to find out more about our mission and why it's important